 Confirmation!
 For some the prospect strikes fear and foreboding.
 Such a reaction, I think, is unfortunate.
-Confirmation is actually a wonderful opportunity to instill in our young people the content of our faith; but more importantly it is a chance, and maybe a once-in-a-lifetime chance, to challenge our young people to faith.
+Confirmation is actually a wonderful opportunity to instill in our young people the content of our faith; but more importantly it is a chance, and maybe a once in a lifetime chance, to challenge our young people to faith.
 It is my hope that the lessons here presented will enhance this opportunity.
-We have tried to build in a good amount of flexibility in the use of these materials offering both the teacher and the student a solid skeleton upon which to build a discovery process.
-The student material is probably more skeletal than is the teacher's manual, thereby making the student material more flexible and the teacher material filled more with ideas and options for the journey.
+We have tried to build in a good amount of flexibility in the use of these material offering both the teacher and the student a solid skeleton upon which to build a discovery process.
+The student material is probably more skeletal than is this teachers' manual thereby making the student material more flexible and the teacher material filled more with ideas and options for the journey.

-The lesson content is built around four practical educational elements: writing, inquiry, collaboration, reading (NOTE: the elements are listed in the order of the acronym "WICR," which is used popularly in good educational practices material).
+The lesson content is built around four practical educational elements: writing, inquiry, collaboration, reading (NOTE: the elements are listed in the order of the acronym "WICR" which is used popularly in good educational practices material).
 Students learn best when all four elements are part of the lesson.
 The order of the elements is not important as long as they are all present.
 (NOTE: Be particularly aware of those students who do not work well in groups for whatever reason.
 True introverts particularly will hate their classes if they are constantly forced to collaborate.)

 The most visible part of each lesson may be the reading.
 Each lesson begins with a Luther or Lutheran documents quote.
 The thesis and a key question highlight the purpose of the lesson.
 Each lesson has a primary Scripture text or story.
 Only the reference is given in the student study pages and is the first place where flexibility is built in.
 The teacher is free to use these texts as deemed best for the context of the particular class and students.
 Luther's Small Catechism forms the outline and structure for the curriculum.
 Students are asked to copy from the Catechism the applicable sections.
 The corresponding H. U. Sverdrup explanation questions are listed but not printed out, again providing a place for flexibility as the teacher chooses or not to include these questions in the lesson.
 Students might be given the questions (see Sverdrup Questions Only) and asked to copy the answers for homework or warm-up.
-The lesson is introduced and some core concepts are presented in a half-dozen or so paragraphs.
-Again, the teacher has flexibility with this reading which can be preassigned homework, read together in class, or simply referenced as the lesson is introduced.
+The lesson is introduced and some core concepts are presented in a half dozen or so paragraphs.
+Again, the teacher has flexibility with this reading which can be pre-assigned homework, read together in class, or simply referenced as the lesson is introduced.
 The core of each lesson takes the teacher and students into the Holy Scriptures.
 While the Small Catechism does provide the outline and structure, the Bible should be considered the primary textbook.
 Students should have their own copy of each.
+For ease of reference, the Teachers' Edition does include the text for each of the assigned Bible readings.